George Goad (cricketer)

 George Goad (4 April 1806 – 1878) was an English cricketer.
 Goad's batting and bowling styles are unknown.
 He was born at Brighton, Sussex.

-Goad made his first-class debut for Sussex against Kent in 1826.
-He made six further first-class appearances for the county, the last of which came against England in 1834.
-In his six first-class matches, he took 7 wickets, though his bowling average and best figures are unknown due to incomplete records.
+Goad made his debut for Sussex against Kent in 1826.
+He made six further appearances for the county, the last of which came against England in 1834.
+In his six matches, he took 7 wickets, though his bowling average and best figures are unknown due to incomplete records.
 With the bat, he scored 21 runs at an average of 1.50, with a high score of 6.

 He died at the town of his birth in 1878.